 If available, another volunteer will also be at the registration table to help with distributing merchandise and selling extra T-shirts.

 The Certificate Maker takes the tabulated score sheets and locates the correct certificate in an alphabetized stack.
-He or she then affixes the correct seal to the certificate based on the score as follows: Gold Seal for scores of 90 or above, Silver Seal for scores of 65-89.
+He or she then affixes the correct seal to the certificate based on the score as follows: Gold Seal for scores of 90 or above, Silver Seal for scores of 80-89, and Bronze Seal for scores of 70 to 79.
 No Certificate is given for scores of 64 or lower.
 The certificate and score sheets are then placed on chairs according to Teacher Code for pick up.

 Set-up and Clean-up